 The British wine merchant Ronald Avery (1899-1976) learned his business in various London wineries from agents of the Bordeaux trading house Barton & Guestier

-, as well as in its headquarters in Bordeaux.
+, as well as at its headquarters in Bordeaux.
 In 1923 he took over the management of the long-established family business Avery & Co. from his father.
-The company was founded in Bristol in 1793 and is one of the main competitors Harvey's
+The company, founded in Bristol in 1793, counts alongside its main competitor Harvey's

-, Avery became an excellent wine taster and often traveled to Bordeaux to select barrels for his company.
-End of the 1930s included the program of the company in addition to hundreds of Bordeaux and Burgundy wines and many German wines.
-It also contained some years of the then still completely unknown Château Cheval Blanc
+, Avery developed into an excellent wine taster and often traveled to Bordeaux to choose the barrels for his company.
+At the end of the 1930s, the company's program included hundreds of Bordeaux and Burgundy wines as well as many German wines.
+It also contained some vintages of the then completely unknown Château Cheval Blanc

-, After the Second World War was by Harvey and also by then acting at the competitor Harvey's Harry Waugh
+, After the Second World War, Harvey and Harry, who was then the competitor of Harvey's, also worked Waugh

-imported to the United Kingdom.
-After the death of Avery, his son John took over the business.
+imported to Britain.
+After Avery's death, his son John took over the business.